jamesb6313/DownloadScoringApp/README.md

 # DownloadScoringApp
-Github.io (gh-pages) web page for Instructions on downloading add installing TitanArchersScoring App
+Github.io (gh-pages) web page for Instructions on downloading and installing TitanArchersScoring App